 Children who frequently take part in after school activities are more likely to show higher levels of attention and participation in class.
 They are also less likely to develop behavioural problems.

-Knowing children have received a healthy breakfast and are safe at school is obviously reassuring for busy mums and dads.
 When it comes to after-school clubs, many parents would prefer to know their child is happily involved in some kind of extracurricular activity than in another form of childcare.

 In the UK, childminders cost approximately £5 an hour and babysitters can cost upwards of £9 an hour, on average.
 Two hours a day, five days a week; after-school care soon adds up, making after-school clubs preferable to many parents.
 For children, too, spending time with schoolmates and taking part in sports and activities makes for a far more enjoyable afternoon!

-For schools, managing wraparound care can apply extra pressure to busy school teams., The planning and organisation required goes above and beyond that of day-to-day school operations.
+For schools, managing wraparound care can apply extra pressure to busy school teams.
+The planning and organisation required goes above and beyond that of day-to-day school operations.
 We have received regular feedback from schools suggesting that a new level of functionality for wraparound care management would help them better plan for breakfast and after school clubs.
 For this reason, we’re very pleased to announce the release of our new advance bookings functionality.

 Automated reminders notify parents who are yet to make their selections, without the school office having to manually send alerts.
 For parents who are not online, manual payments can be added to the system.